Responsibilities of a Sales Manager

 This would encourage a sense of belonging.
-In addition the employee contributions should be properly recognized and rewarded.
-Other management policies include provisions for challenging opportunities, increased responsibility, promotion and participation in the decision-making process.
+In addition, employee contributions should be properly recognized and rewarded.
+Other management policies include provisions for challenging opportunities, increased responsibility, promotion, and participation in the decision-making process.

 (a) paying proper taxes and paying them on time.

-(b) Respecting laws pertaining to social environment.
-These may be relating to air pollution, water pollution, noise pollution, dumping of chemical wastes, respect for zoning laws etc.
+(b) Respecting laws pertaining to the social environment.
+These may be relating to air pollution, water pollution, noise pollution, dumping of chemical wastes, respect for zoning laws, etc.

 (c) Affirmative action.
-This means that the management makes special provisions for hiring, training and promoting employees belonging to such minority groups who have been discriminated against previously.
-These discrimination may have been on the basis of ethnic origin, race, provincialism or sex.
+This means that the management makes special provisions for hiring, training, and promoting employees belonging to such minority groups who have been discriminated against previously.
+These discriminations may have been on the basis of ethnic origin, race, provincialism, or sex.

 (d) Equal opportunities for all.
 This means that there is no longer any discrimination in hiring practices and that people are hired only on the basis of merit.

 (e) Respect for anti-trust laws.
 This means that a few major companies that may dominate the market for a particular product should not conspire to fix prices or create artificial shortages by hoarding and holding back the supply of a product.

 (f) Truth in advertising.
 This means that the public should not be misled by false claims about the benefits of the product.

 Some of these interests may be protected by law such as areas of air pollution and water pollution.
 Other interests may be the outcome of social environments.

 - Providing jobs within the community.
 Hiring the handicaps